Wall Street Journal’s much anticipated 3rd Technology Conference brought together some of the most recognized influencers,

 IBM CEO Ginni Rometty talks about how her company has changed its focus as the world has changed: In an interview with WSJ's Gerard Baker at the WSJDLive, Ms. Rometty estimated a billion people will use Watson, a collection of artificial-intelligence software delivered as cloud-computing services, by 2018.
 She said the company is particularly enthusiastic about the uses of Watson in healthcare.
 IBM announced a relationship last week with Quest Diagnostics Inc., in which Watson will help analyze the results of genetic sequencing of tumor samples of cancer patients.
 She said IBM also is helping to provide Watson-based services to help doctors in India, which has a severe shortage of cancer specialists.

-These are just a few examples of the dozens of speakers who provided their insights on the future of technology.
+These are just a few examples of the dozens of speakers who provided their insights on the future of technology at Wall Street Journal's 3rd Technology Conference.
 If you want to do the deep dive into WSJDLive check out these video recaps, and you’ll see other speakers including former NBA star turned venture capitalist Kobe Bryant, Marc Benioff (Salesforce), Troy Carter (Spotify), Reed Hastings (Netflix), Dava Newman (NASA), and Susan Wojcicki (YouTube).
 The breadth of the speakers and topics – from self-driving cars to medicine to breaking down socio-economic barriers – illustrates how far technology has evolved beyond servers and gadgets.
 We are in an increasingly connected world where people and their needs are driving IT.